 - A generous pinch saffron (optional)

-- 1 tsp sea salt or any salt you like (use more or less per your taste, I find 1 tsp just enough to salt this pleasantly without making it too salty).
+- 1 teaspoon sea salt or any salt you like (use more or less per your taste, I find 1 teaspoon just enough to salt this pleasantly without making it too salty).

 - 4 cups water (vegetable stock is fine too and even better)